-The Pieper Concentrated Weekends includes the following features to assist you toward success on the bar exam:
+The Pieper Concentrated Review includes the following features to assist you toward success on the bar exam:

 - Concentrated Substantive & Skills-Based Lectures: 50 hours of lecture to succinctly review and cover the UBE subjects while simultaneously working with actual MBE, MEE, and MPT questions to hone essential skills.

 - Written Materials and Workbooks: Pieper’s six volumes of substantive UBE outlines and MBE, MPT, and MEE workbooks containing practice questions and answers.